Black Lives Matter Protests

 The Women's and Gender Studies Department has a proud history and a prominent place on the Eastern Michigan University campus.
 Initiated in 1975, the department has grown from its roots offering the first minor in Women's Studies in the State of Michigan, to a well-respected and vibrant department boasting an undergraduate major and minor, and the state's only stand- alone Master of Arts in Women's and Gender Studies.
 In 2003, the Women's Studies Program added "Gender" to its name, and launched a minor in Queer Studies in 2013.

-We attract students regionally, nationally, and internationally, who choose to study here because of our excellent faculty, small class sizes, and the opportunity for research and community involvement through course work and faculty mentoring, graduate assistantships, and student organizations.
+Our programs attract students - regionally, nationally, and internationally - who choose to study here because of our excellent faculty, small class sizes, and the opportunity for research and community involvement through course work and faculty mentoring, graduate assistantships, and student organizations.
 Curricula are flexible, so students can tailor their programs of study to individual career goals.